 - The reorganization of indexes can also be performed by HIndex or by HStatCalculate.

 - In the HFSQL Classic or Client/Server data files, the reorganization of indexes can only be performed on the key items.

-- HAccelerateSpeed(<File Name>) is equivalent to HAccelerateSpeed(<File name>, "*")
+- The syntax HAccelerateSpeed(<Data file>) is equivalent to HAccelerateSpeed(<Data file>, "*")